PraneethGudumasu/Getting-Cleaning-Data/README.md

 # Getting-Cleaning-Data
-Repo created for getting and cleaning data course work Download the data required for this projtec from the below link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip unzip the contents in the R working directory
+Repo created for getting and cleaning data course work

+### Download the data required for this project from the below link
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+unzip the contents in the R working directory